mattmills49/AtlantaRUsers/README.md

-# AtlantaRUsers
+# Welcome!

-Repo for the Atlanta R Users Group
+This is the github repo for the Atlanta R Users Group.
+We will be hosting all slides, code, and data from our talks here for members to reference.